Masmiseim36/nxpSDK/boards/evkbimxrt1050/lwip_examples/enet_iperf3/readme.txt

 Overview
 ========
-The qca_iperf example provides basic commands to measure performance using qca_wifi stack.
+The iperf3 example provides basic commands to measure performance of network stack.
 Results will be shown on your iperf server.
 In the case of 'R' mode, server shows the amount of sent data, check the terminal output in this case for the total amount of payload in bytes received over UDP, which marks the device's throughput.